|Holiday Events and Tree Lightings 2022|

 Lightings of the town tree and menorah on Saturday, Dec.
 10, at 7 p.m.

 at Town Hall followed by fireworks.
 Part of the Shop, Sip & Stroll

 in the downtown that features crafts, music, hayrides and Santa.

 Lanesborough: The tree lighting is Friday, Dec.
 2, at 6 p.m. at the old Lanesborough Police Department on the corner of Church Street and Route 7.
 The school chorus will perform and there will be a free concession stand.

 Lenox: Tree lighting in Lilac Park takes place Friday, Dec.
 2, at 6 p.m. hosted by the Lenox Community Center.
 Come early for caroling with the LCC chorus at 5:45 and stay for pictures with Santa Claus in the gazebo.
 Hot chocolate and cookies will be available and bring a letter for Santa.
 Letters can be dropped off at the center through Sunday, Dec.
 11.

 North Adams: Annual event returns on Wednesday, Nov.
 23, at 5:30 p.m. at Monument Square.
 Santa Claus will arrive on the fire engine and give out goody bags.
 Drury band will perform.

 North Adams: The annual menorah lighting will be held beginning at 5 p.m. on Sunday, Dec.
-18. The brief ceremony will be held in Dr. Arthur Rosenthal Square across from City Hall with Rabbi Rachel Barenblat sharing a few words to mark the start of the Hanukkah.
+18. The brief ceremony will be held in the City Hall lobby with Rabbi Rachel Barenblat sharing a few words to mark the start of the Hanukkah.